wokhouse/how-much-mozart/README.md

 The whole function runs once per minute using the `setInterval` function.
 Every time it runs, it also checks the API tokens from Spotify and refreshes them.
 If there aren't any auth tokens in the database, the app starts a `restify` http server that recieves a callback response from the Spotify authorization flow.
 ## Expansion
 I would like to also keep track of the recordings I listen to.
 While keeping track of the total number of works that I've listened to is fun, I usually listen to the same few works over and over.
 Keeping track of my favorite recordings and new ones that I discover could be a good way to make this project live longer.
 I think it's fun to have a finite end on the project though—I'm trying to finish by May 2020 (when I finish my undergraduate degree).

+This could also be done with any other composer who has a similar catalog number system, like Bach's [Bach-Werke-Verzeichnis](https://en.wikipedia.org/wiki/Bach-Werke-Verzeichnis) or Haydn's [Hoboken catalog](https://en.wikipedia.org/wiki/Hoboken_catalogue).